 Ignore unspecified fields

-This means, by default, fields which haven't been specified in your original YAML always appear in the Kubernetes resource's spec.
-This means when you do kubectl get <resource kind> <resource name> -oyaml, many fields in the resource spec are not in your applied YAML.
+By default, in these resource CRs, fields which haven't been specified in your original YAML always appear in the CR spec.
+This means when you run kubectl get <resource kind> <resource name> -oyaml, many fields in the spec are not in your applied YAML.

-As an example, assume the CRD schema allows you to specify two fields named foo and bar in spec, while your applied YAML file has only foo specified:
+As an example, assume the CRD schema let you specify two fields named foo and bar in spec, while your applied YAML file has only foo specified:

 spec: